 3. Takeout, anyone?

 Due to the sheer volume of items that traveled with adventurers across the Oregon Trail, plenty of things got left behind.
-An entire industry was born of frontier trading posts that supplied food and other essentials for travelers on their long journey.
+An entire industry was born of frontier trading posts that supplied food and other essentials for travellers on their long journey.
 In some of the most popular areas, merchants used to con families into buying way more than they needed, thus making a fortune.

 However, these families, unable to take all of the extra load the entire way, would dump them.
 The trail then became home to plenty of abandoned food barrels, clothes, books, and even furniture and wagon parts!